Renee Ellmers

+In 2020, Ellmers sought election as Lieutenant Governor of North Carolina.
+She placed fifth in the Republican primary election, with businessman Mark Robinson securing the nomination and eventually winning the general election.
+She ran unsuccessfully in the 2022 election in North Carolina's 13th congressional district, finishing fifth in the primary field.

 Early life, education, and nursing career

 Ellmers was born Renee Louise Jacisin in Ironwood, Michigan, the daughter of Caroline Pauline (née Marshalek) and LeRoy Francis Jacisin.
 Her father was of Czech and French-Canadian descent and her mother was of Croatian and Polish ancestry.
 She moved to Madison Heights as a child, when her father got a job in the automobile industry.
 She graduated from Madison High School.
 Ellmers paid her way through Oakland University by working various jobs, training as a medical assistant.
 In 1990, she graduated with a Bachelor of Science in Nursing.
 Ellmers worked as a nurse in Beaumont Hospital's surgical intensive care unit.
 In North Carolina, she was clinical director of the Trinity Wound Care Center in Dunn.